rupeshtiwari/rupeshtiwari.github.io/_posts/2022-06-18-guideline-to-become-senior-developer.md

 I would recommend creating a chat group called Architecture Oversight Feedback group where developers post their source code pictures as they develop if architects are not available to check your source code.

-## How to improve on modeling and become a responsible developer?
+## How to improve on modeling and solve problems?

-You should learn fundamental building blocks of your Angular project.
-Then we will see what the check-list you will follow while doing modeling and showing your approach to the architect to avoid mistakes.
-Finally, you will learn what you should unit-test.
+First thing is You should learn fundamental building blocks of `your project` that you have been assigned.
+Then I will explain you what are the check-list you can follow while doing modeling.
+I will also show you my approach that I follow to solve problems to avoid architectural mistakes.
+Finally, you will learn in your project what are the files you should unit-test them.

 Let's understand our angular project architecture.

 ## Angular Project Architecture

-In your angular project you will have the following things:
+According to me, In a typical angular project you will have the following things:

 - **Model** is a `data-structure` that has public properties.
 Do not put any logic keep this as `datastructure` class.
 - **Store** is the home for the model and it has all the queries made on the model.